We’re reader-supported. Posts may contain links that provide a commission at no cost to you. Learn how we make money.

 Here are some tips to help you decide.

 - You want significant savings on costs compared to a natural diamond

 - You’re interesting in the environmental benefits that result from avoiding mining operations

 - You aren’t concerned that most other engagement ring diamonds are earth-mined

-By combining them with an elegant setting, you’ll create the perfect lab-created diamond ring.
+By combining either with an elegant setting, you’ll create the perfect diamond ring.